 Copyright protection is freely and automatically given whenever you create a photo, song, drawing, story, website, flyer etc. with no need to register

-However, sometimes full copyright is too restrictive and you may want your work to be freely shared to get your work exposed without people having to come to you to ask for your express permission.
+However, sometimes full copyright is too restrictive and you may want your creative work to be freely shared to get exposure without people having to come to you to ask for your express permission.

 This is where Creative Commons Licensing comes in.
 Creative Commons Licensing is a global movement and refines your automatic copyright and dictates how others may use your work without permission.